 Things JETs Do in Their Spare Time

-Local badminton, soft volleyball and futsal leagues are just what a JET needs to satisfy their competitive edge.
+Local badminton, soft volleyball, baseball, and futsal leagues are just what a JET needs to satisfy their competitive edge.
 Some restaurants also hold special dinners during the month.

 Festivals and Town Events